-Bypass allows the unaffected audio signal to pass through without being processed.
-Red indicates audio is being bypassed.

-Polarity inverts the audio signal.
-Yellow indicates it is inverted.

-OS OS Oversampling options allow P42 to optionally operate at a multiple of the host sample rate.
-Grey indicates OS off and yellow indicates OS on.
+- Bypass allows the unaffected audio signal to pass through without being processed. - Ø Ø Polarity inverts the audio signal. - OS OS Oversampling options allow P42 to optionally operate at a multiple of the host sample rate.
 With OS off, P42 operates at the host sample rate (x1).

 When oversampling is on, different options are made available.
-See the descriptions of INTEL mode, VINTAGE mode and HD mode below.
+See the descriptions of INTEL mode, VINTG mode and HD mode below.